hpcleuven/VscDocumentation/source/leuven/wice_2_rocky9.rst

 .. note::

-   The wICE OS update to Rocky 9 was originally planned for November 2025.
-   We have however decided to postpone it until the performance issues with Intel Turbo Boost have been resolved (see the bottom of this page).

-   Once we are confident that these performance issues can be resolved, we will plan a new (short) test phase.

-   In the meantime, nodes where Rocky 9 has been deployed for testing purposes will be gradually reverted to Rocky 8.
-The associated ``rocky9_pilot`` Slurm reservation will eventually be removed.
+   The wICE OS migration to Rocky Linux 9.6 is scheduled on Wednesday 18 February 2026.
+During this day, you can submit jobs to wICE, but the job execution pends until the cluster is released.

-We plan to update the KU Leuven Tier-2 cluster wICE to Rocky Linux 9 as the operating system.
+We plan to update the KU Leuven Tier-2 cluster wICE to Rocky Linux 9.6 as the operating system.
 Important differences at the system level are listed below.

 +-------------+------------------+---------------------+